mohamedibrahim155/NetworkProgramming_Project_2/README.md

 		* Used Length prefix serialization (for eg. in send request: Client.cpp -> Line no: (266 -274)/ in receive request Client.cpp -> line No: (122-223)
 		* User can create a new account (AuthencateServer.cpp -> Line no: 205)
 		* Using Hash, salt  and adding to SQL (AuthencateServer.cpp -> Line no: 201-205)
-		* Response sending succes or failure(AuthencateServer.cpp -> Line no: 206-240)
+		* Response sending success or failure(AuthencateServer.cpp -> Line no: 206-240)

 		 Authenticate account :
 		* Hashing and comparing with Database (AuthencateServer.cpp-> Line no: 260)